Inego/evo/README.md

 # evo
-An engine to play Evolution board game by Dmitry Knorre
+An engine to play Evolution board game by Dmitry Knorre.